 The activities of the Trust are spread across all districts of the country.
 Staffs at the Prothom Alo Head Office in Dhaka, regional correspondences and members of "Prothom Alo Bondhu Shobha" also assist in smooth functioning of all the programmes.

 The Trust comprises of eleven trustees from different segments of society.
 They are-

 The Trust is maintained by Managing Trustee, who is also the editor of the Prothom Alo, and the Trust coordinator.
 Matters are discussed with the Trustees in meetings and decisions taken.
 The President, the Vice President and the Treasurer are elected for a three year term.
 Advisors to the Trust also impart and share their knowledge to ensure smooth functioning of the Trust.
-Currently, Kutubuddin Ahmed is the Chairman, Rupali Chowdhury is the Vice Chairman and Barrister Tanzib-Ul-Alam is the Treasurer of Prothom Alo Trust.
+Currently, Rupali Chowdhury is the Chairman, Syed Mahbubur Rahman is the Vice Chairman and Barrister Tanzib-Ul-Alam is the Treasurer of Prothom Alo Trust.
 Matiur Rahman is the Managing Trustee of Prothom Alo Trust.